-The Museum of Traditional Pottery, also known as the Centre for the Study of Traditional Pottery, was established in 1987 by Betty Psaropoulou.
-The museum was originally housed at Ipitou street in Plaka, where herself and a skilled team of researchers focused on the gathering of traditional pottery creations, as well as their preservation.
-The centre aimed at recording the different methods, materials and techniques used in the art of pottery, and throughout the years a great collection of significant samples was created, contributing to the enhancement of the Greek cultural identity as well history.
+The center aimed at recording the different methods, materials and techniques used in the art of pottery, and a great collection of significant samples was created throughout the years, contributing to the enhancement of the Greek cultural identity as well as history.